Kansas City Electronics Engineering Technology Schools

 Missouri Western State University

 This school offers a four-year program in electronics engineering technology that can provide students with a broad foundation in science, math, computers and engineering.
 The curriculum features a mix of laboratory and classroom learning.
+Students can choose either a general concentration or a concentration in computer engineering technology.

 Bachelor of Science in Electronics Engineering Technology

-This 124-credit program begins with basic courses covering electronic circuits, math and chemistry.
+This 120-credit program begins with basic courses covering electronic circuits, math and chemistry.
 Students then take courses covering electronic amplifiers, applied calculus, computer-aided drafting and microcomputer systems.
 With the approval of the department, students can also participate in an electronics internship that gives them practical experience to reinforce their classroom learning.

 Other School Options